Heat Sealer and Tunnel Troubleshooting Checklist

 _______ The sealer works, heater works, and tunnel conveyor all work

-If all of these items are checked move on to the next section.
-If incoming power is lower or higher than required, the wrong amperage can cause a machine not to function properly.
-If the sealer, heater, or tunnel conveyor are not working move to the next section.
+If all of these items are checked, move on to the next section.
+If incoming power is lower or higher than required, the wrong amperage can cause a machine not to function correctly.
+If the sealer, heater, or tunnel conveyor are not working, move to the next section.

 _______ Check all fuses for continuity (use a multimeter)